Frequently Asked Questions

 Is there a curfew?

 Yes.
-Phase I has curfews set up to help families provide needed structure for children.
+Those in the Stabilize Phase have curfews set up to help families provide needed structure for children.
 Curfew on weeknights is 7 p.m.
 Curfew on weekends is 10 p.m.
 Exceptions are made for job and school schedules.
 In addition, you are eligible for overnights on weekends.

 I work evenings.
 How do I manage curfew?